GreysEspinoza/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template1.md

-# Conduct W3C validation and Lighthouse audits to ensure compliance
+# Epic 2: Conduct W3C validation and Lighthouse audits to ensure compliance

 Description:
 Conduct W3C validation and Lighthouse audits to ensure compliance with technical and legal requirements.